Test card numbers

 NOTE

-To test Address Verification Service (AVS) success scenarios, use one of the following test card numbers with any U.S. zip code:
+To test the Address Verification Service (AVS) success scenarios, use any of the following test card numbers with any United States postal or ZIP code.

 Simulate declines

-Use the following test cards to have the payment gateway return a decline response.
+Use the following test cards to have the payment gateway return a declined response.

 Test specific error codes